MrComexs/Discord-Embed-Support/README.md

 # Video playback support
 tool:`ffmpeg`

-`h265` first frame can be seen on Desktop but audio works as indented.
+`h265` On my Arch Linux install the first frame is the only frame but the audio doesn't have any issues.
 | Container | PC  | Mobile |
 | --------- | :-: | :----: |
 | mkv       |  ✘  |   ✘    |